Performance Breakdown

 2. HEPA Filter

-Older Dyson cordless stick vacuums use a standard non-HEPA filter with a 0.3-micron filtration rating, but this also gets an upgrade.
+Older Dyson cordless stick vacuums use a standard non-HEPA filter with a 0.3-micron filtration rating, but this has also been upgraded.

-The new filter (right) can “trap particles and viruses” up to 0.1 micros.
+The new filter (right) can “trap particles and viruses” up to 0.1 microns.

-It’s bigger than the V15 Detect filter (left) and has more surface area.
+It’s larger than the V15 Detect filter (left) and has a greater surface area.

-The Gen5 Detect passed the fog test, and there were no visible leaks.
+The Gen5 Detect passed the fog test, with no visible leaks.

 3. Fluffy Optic Nozzle

-Another improvement is the new “Fluffy Optic” cleaner head that is twice as bright as the V15 Detect “laser slim roller” attachment.
+Another improvement is the new “Fluffy Optic” cleaner head, which is twice as bright as the V15 Detect’s “laser slim roller” attachment.

 You be the judge.